 The great cell phone debate is over.
 It is no longer a question of whether you can drive while holding and talking into your cell phone.
 Now the question on everyone’s mind is when the law will officially take effect.

-The Mayor signed the bill February 7 and the law will take affect five days after it is published in the Albuquerque Journal—the publication should happen on February 11.
+Mayor Martin Chavez signed the bill February 7, 2007 and the law will take affect five days after it is published in the Albuquerque Journal—the publication should happen on February 11, 2007.
 However, for the first 60 days after the law takes effect, the mayor has instructed police officers to issue warnings instead of citations.

 After the 60 days pass drivers will be issued a ticket for: